security-alliance/frameworks/src/security-testing/dynamic-application-security-testing.md

    - Tests applications in their real-world operational state, identifying vulnerabilities that static analysis might miss.

 2. **Broad Coverage**
-   - Detects a wide range of vulnerabilities, including SQL injection, cross-site scripting (XSS), and authentication issues.
+   - Detects a wide range of vulnerabilities.

 3. **No Access to Source Code Required**
-   - Can be performed without access to the application's source code, making it suitable for testing third-party applications.
+   - Can be performed without access to the application's source code.

 ## Best Practices for DAST